randolfResurreccion/reaction-timer-game/README.md

 # reaction-timer-game
-A simple Reaction Timer Game using Vue 3 framework
+A simple Reaction Timer Game using Vue 3

 ## Project setup
 ```